kylesuzuki/net-activities/README.md

 The reason for the continuous spam of traffic is because we are currently using RDP to establish a remote connection and interact with the virtual machine.
 As a result, there is a constant flow of RDP traffic being exchanged between your local computer and VM1.
 This non-stop traffic occurs even when you are not actively performing any specific activity, as the RDP connection remains active.
 </p>

-<h3>Delete the Resource Group created earlier to avoid incurring costs.</h3>
+<h3>Delete the Resource Groups created earlier to avoid incurring costs.</h3>
 <p>
 <img src="https://i.imgur.com/wNlmze9.png" height="80%" width="80%" alt="Delete RG"/>
 </p>